killuazoldyckreal/Song-Downloader/README.md

 > Implemented a web page interface for users to input Spotify song URLs or names for downloading.

 ### Metadata Addition
-> Added metadata to downloaded songs before delivering the .mp3 files to users, enhancing the overall user experience.
+> Add metadata to songs before delivering the .mp3 files to users, enhancing the overall user experience.

 ### Security Enhancements
-> Implemented security features such as CSRF tokens and restricted request origins for improved security.
+> Implemented security features like restricted request origins for improved security.

 ### Environment Variables
 > Stored sensitive information such as API keys and tokens in a separate `.env` file for improved security and ease of configuration.

 ### Multiple API Setup
-> Configured two APIs to fetch songs, providing redundancy and ensuring robustness in case one API fails.
+> Configured multiple APIs to fetch songs, providing redundancy and ensuring robustness in case any API fails.

 ## Requirements